OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

-Note that the use of a LOCAL_CS / EngineeringCRS is mostly to provide a valid CRS definition to comply with the requirements of the GeoPackage specification and to be compatible of other applications (or GDAL 3.8 or earlier), but the semantics of that entry is intented to be "undefined SRS of any kind".
+Note that the use of a LOCAL_CS / EngineeringCRS is mostly to provide a valid CRS definition to comply with the requirements of the GeoPackage specification and to be compatible of other applications (or GDAL 3.8 or earlier), but the semantics of that entry is intended to be "undefined SRS of any kind".

 Level of support of GeoPackage Extensions
 -----------------------------------------